drclaw1394/todo/README.md

 ```

-# Why
+# Why?
-I was tired of typing the project name for each of the tasks I was added to my global task warrior
+- I was tired of typing the project name for each of the tasks I was added to my global task warrior
-Having a project local data set means the tasks travel with the project (if you add it to the project git for example).
-This gives task tracking where ever you work on the project
+- Having a project local data set means the tasks travel with the project (if you add it to the project git for example).
+This gives task tracking where ever you work on the project.
+- Provides basic multiuser task managment in the project